• Skip to primary navigation

 It’s quite a relaxing craft to do in front of a box set and doesn’t require much concentration.

-One night when I was sitting making my latest batch of denim feathers that I got the idea to make these tartan feathers.
-The denim feathers are great but they tend to be only one color.
+One night when I was making my latest batch of denim feathers, I got the idea to make these tartan feathers.
+The denim feathers are great but tend to be only one colour.

-When you think of real feathers in nature they are often not of just one color but are often multicolored and patterned.
-I thought how can I make faux feathers multicolored like real feathers.
+When you think of real feathers in nature, they are often multicoloured and patterned, not just of one colour.
+I thought, how can I make faux feathers colourful like real feathers?

-That’s when I got the idea for making the DIY feathers with tartan fabric scraps.
-Tartan is a woven material like denim so the same method of making feathers should work with both fabrics.
+That’s when I thought of making DIY feathers with tartan fabric scraps.
+Tartan is a woven material like denim, so the same method of making feathers should work with both fabrics.

 Tartan, Plaid & Flannel Fabric